These ePortfolios provide a range of examples. Remember no one ePortfolio is a perfect

 - Sumter: Anna Oswald-Hensley, Damien Picariello

-- Union: Randy Lowell
+- Union: Steve Lownes

 This is the document you will use to guide you in creating the structure and content of your GLD ePortfolio.
 Helpful writing prompts included.

-The GLD rubric is the assessment tool that will be used by a trained reviewer to evaluate your E-Portfolio.
+The GLD rubric is the assessment tool that will be used by a trained reviewer to evaluate your ePortfolio.
 In order to meet requirements for GLD you must earn a score of at least 34.